 Willamette Writers Chapters are local writing communities where writers improve their craft and acquire the career skills required in today's publishing world.

 Portland Chapter monthly meetings have 70 to 100 attendees.
-Meetings are normally held the first Tuesday of each month at the historic Old Church in downtown Portland.
+Meetings are normally held the first Tuesday of each month, online.
 No meetings in August when we head to the Willamette Writers Conference.

 Monthly meetings are open to all writers 18 and older.
-Members attend for free.
+Meetings are free and open to the public.
 Read on to learn about our chapter, and join our mailing list to keep in touch.

-Become a Willamette Writers Member today to enjoy membership benefits (like free meetings) and to support our community of writers.
+Become a Willamette Writers Member today to enjoy membership benefits) and to support our community of writers.

 About the Meetings

 The Portland Chapter holds monthly meetings for writers in the Portland metropolitan area.
-Members from other chapters are always welcome as are writers new to Willamette Writers.
+Members from other chapters are always welcome, as are writers new to Willamette Writers.
+If you are interested in writing, or have been publishing for years, join your local chapter meeting this month.
+Here are the details.

 Unless otherwise stated...